USS NICHOLAS

 February 18, 2008 USS Nicholas, commanded by Cmdr.
 Matt Fleming, departed Naval Station Norfolk in support of maritime security operations in the Mediterranean.

-May 2, FFG 47 pulled to Helensburgh, Scotland, for a scheduled port visit after participated in the Joint Warrior 081, a two-week United Kingdom-led multi-national warfare exercise.
+May 2, FFG 47 pulled into Helensburgh, Scotland, for a scheduled port visit after participated in the Joint Warrior 081, a two-week United Kingdom-led multi-national warfare exercise; Inport HMNB Portsmouth from May 5-6.

-August 18, USS Nicholas, along with USS Gonzalez (DDG 66), returned to homeport after a six-month underway period in the 6th Fleet Area of Operations.
+August 18, USS Nicholas returned to homeport after a six-month deployment in the 6th Fleet Area of Responsibility.

 December 3, 2009 USS Nicholas, commanded by Cmdr.
 Mark D. Kesselring, departed Norfolk to participate in Africa Partnership Station (APS) in support of U.S. Africa Command (USAFRICOM).